parttimenerd/intellij-profiler-plugin/README.md

 It uses [ap-loader](https://github.com/jvm-profiling-tools/ap-loader) for async-profiler integration.

-It is the first and only open source IntelliJ profiler plugin, so give it a try!
+It is the first fully fledged open source IntelliJ profiler plugin, so give it a try!

 ## Goals
 - run JFR with some settings on all run configurations